kartikS1908/Text-Based-Game/Activity_1_User_Stories.md

 * As a player，I want there are different levels of difficulty so that I can level up make the game fun and difficult
 ## Multi-player

-*   As a player，I want to have different players so that Make the player have a sense of substitution, more fit the real life.
+*   As a player，I want to have different characters.